mohsinnazakat1/whisk-image-generator/README.md

     DB_PORT='5432'
     ```

-6.  **Run the database migrations:**
+7.  **Run the database migrations:**
     ```bash
     python manage.py migrate
     ```

 ## Running the Application

-1.  **Start the development server:**
+1.  **Start Redis:**
     ```bash
+    redis-server
+    ```

+2.  **Start the Celery worker:**
+    *   Open a new terminal window, navigate to the project directory, and activate the virtual environment.
+    *   Run the following command:
+        ```bash
+        celery -A whisk_project worker -l info
+        ```

+3.  **Start the development server:**
+    *   Open another new terminal window, navigate to the project directory, and activate the virtual environment.
+    *   Run the following command:
+        ```bash
         python manage.py runserver
         ```

-2. Open your web browser and navigate to `http://127.0.0.1:8000/` to use the application.
+4. Open your web browser and navigate to `http://127.0.0.1:8000/` to use the application.